If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Fats as Major Energy Source

-Dietary fat provides 9 calories per gram, and this is over two times the amount that both protein and carbs give at 4 calories per gram.
+Dietary fat provides 9 calories per gram, which is over two times the amount that protein and carbs give at 4 calories per gram.
 The majority of our excess intake of fats is to be stored as triglycerides in the body.
 When carbs are not available, fat will be used during physical activity.

-Fats are a Source for Essential Fatty Acids
+Fats are a Source of Essential Fatty Acids

 Omega-3 and Omega-6 fats are necessary for us to get into the body.
-We get these through sources like walnuts, flaxseeds, flaxseed oil, and also chia seeds.
+We get these through walnuts, flaxseeds, flaxseed oil, and chia seeds.
 These two fatty acids provide many benefits for our bodies.

 Fats Metabolize Fat-soluble Vitamins